Study MBBS in China 2025-26: Fees, Admission & Medical Universities

 • China is comparatively more affordable for international students than other countries like the USA, UK, Germany, Australia, and Philippines.
 The university tuition fees, cost of living in China, and other additional expenses are relatively lower for Indian students.

-• Most of the China MBBS universities are accredited by the World Directory of Medical Schools.
+• Many of the China MBBS universities are accredited by the World Directory of Medical Schools.

 • The medium of instruction in most MBBS colleges in China is English.